vector-of-bool/vector-of-bool.github.io/_drafts/project-layout.md

 project via `add_subdirectory()`, this check will fail and your tests will not be added to the includer's tests.

+---

 ## Subdirectory: `include/`

-This should contain your _public headers_.
+If you separate between private and public headers, the `include/` directory should contain your _public headers_.
 That is, the headers which are needed by your library consumers.
-If you are shipping a library to consumers, or all of your headers are public (you have no private headers), this directory is optional.
+If you are not shipping a library to consumers, or all of your headers are public (you have no private headers), this directory is optional.

+If you want to ship headers, but do not have a private/public header distinction, put all of your headers in the `lib/` directory.

+### CMake User Notes:

+This directory _does not_ contain a `CMakeLists.txt`.

+---

+## Subdirectory: `lib/`

+This directory should contain all of the main source files for you project, except those containing any entry points (`main()` functions).

+If you have separate private and public headers, place private headers in this directory.
+If you do not have any private headers, place headers in this directory.

+Always place header files alongside their respective source file, if applicable.

+### CMake User Notes:

+This directory will contain a top-level `lib/CMakeLists.txt`, but shouldn't contain any subdirectory CMake list files.
+The `lib/CMakeLists.txt` should declare and define the libraries that will be built for the project.

+---

+## Subdirectory: `src/`

+This directory should be flat, and contain one source file for every executable in your project.
+Each source file will be compiled and linked into an executable, consuming the content of `lib/` and `include/` as necessary.

+### CMake User Notes:

+This directory will contain a single `src/CMakeLists.txt`.
+It should define an executable for every source file in that directory, and link them to the required libraries.

+---

+## Subdirectory: `doc/`

+This directory should contain documentation for the project.
+The documentation engine and methodology is not defined by this document.

+---

+## Subdirectory: `res/`

+This directory should contain other resources used by the project, such as icons and graphics.
+These are usually not edited as code, but by another external program.

 ---